HASwitchPlate/openHASP-docs/docs/design/objects.md

 Either PNG or BIN image files are supported, from flash:

-- Decoded PNG image are stored in memory, thus you'll be able to display full-screen images only if your microcontroller [has installed PSram memory](../../getting-started/#recommended-boards), else you will be limited to small icons.
+- PNG image are decoded and kept in memory, thus you'll be able to display full-screen images only if your microcontroller [has installed PSram memory](../../getting-started/#recommended-boards), else you will be limited to small icons or `BIN` files.

 - BIN images are *not* stored in memory and are read from flash each time.
 This will be slower but allows the use of larger images even if your microcontroller doesn't have PSram.